 Hallucinogen abuse can cause significant adverse consequences.
 Users often suffer psychological consequences of severe depression, anxiety disorders, antisocial disorders, psychosis, paranoia, suicidal or harmful tendencies, and other cognitive or social impairments.

 Impaired coordination and other psychomotor controls can lead to accidental injuries or death.
 Physical health effects are a serious concern for chronic hallucinogen users.
-The drugs may elevate body temperature to the point of dehydration or hyperthermia or cause fluctuations in heart rate and respirations which can lead to overdoses, seizures, coma, heart attacks, and death.
+The drugs may elevate body temperature to the point of dehydration or hyperthermia, or cause fluctuations in heart rate and respiration, which can lead to overdoses, seizures, coma, heart attacks, and death.
 Chronic abuse can cause disregard for physical health and lead to malnutrition or other physical disorders.

 the Take-Away